Children and Young Persons (Harmful Publications) Act 1955

-The Children and Young Persons (Harmful Publications) Act 1955 (c.28) is an Act of Parliament of the United Kingdom Parliament that prohibited comics that were thought to be harmful to children.
+The Children and Young Persons (Harmful Publications) Act 1955 (3 & 4 Eliz.
+2. c.
+28) is an Act of Parliament of the United Kingdom Parliament that prohibited comics that were thought to be harmful to children.
 The Act was introduced by the Home Secretary, Gwilym Lloyd George (a son of former prime minister David Lloyd George), in response to the publication of horror comics which had become popular by the 1950s.
 This issue was drawn to the attention of Parliament by the National Union of Teachers and by the Archbishop of Canterbury, Geoffrey Fisher.

 Provisions

 Section 1 defined the kind of publication which the Act was intended to deal with.
 It applied to: